Parameter Estimation with the Ordered $\ell_{2}$ Regularization via an Alternating Direction Method of Multipliers: Introduction

 \section{Introduction}

 In the machine learning literature, one of the most important challenges involves estimating parameters accurately and selecting relevant variables from highly correlated, high-dimensional data.
-Researchers have noticed many highly correlated features in high-dimensional data \cite{tibshirani1996regression}.
-Models often contain either overfitting or underfitting in high-dimensional data because they have a large number of variables, but only a few of them are actually relevant; most others are irrelevant or redundant.
-An underfitting model contributes to estimation bias in the model fitting because it keeps out relevant variables, whereas an overfitting rises estimation error since it includes irrelevant variables in the model.
-To illustrate an application of our proposed method, consider a study of gene expression data.
-This is a high-dimensional dataset and contains highly correlated genes.
-The geneticist always likes to determine which variants/genes contribute to changes in biological phenomena (e.g., increases in blood cholesterol level, etc.).
-So, the aim is to explicitly identify all relevant variants.
-The penalized regularization models such as $\ell_{1}$, $\ell_{2}$, and so forth have recently become a topic of great interest within machine learning, statistics \cite{tibshirani1996regression}, and optimization \cite{bach2012optimization} communities as classic approaches to estimate parameters.
-The $\ell_{1}$-based method is not a preferred selection method for groups of variables among which pairwise correlations are significant because the lasso arbitrarily selects a single variable from the group without any consideration of which one to select \cite{efron2004least}.
-Furthermore, if the selected value of a parameter is too small, the $\ell_{1}$-based method would select many irrelevant variables, thus degrading its performance.
-On the other hand, a large value of the parameter would yield a large bias \cite{bogdan2013statistical}.
+Researchers have noticed many highly correlated features in high-dimensional data~\citep{tibshirani1996regression}.
+Models often overfit or underfit high-dimensional data because they have a~large number of variables but only a~few of them are actually relevant; most others are irrelevant or redundant.
+An underfitting model contributes to estimation bias (i.e., high bias and low variance) in the model fitting because it keeps out relevant variables, whereas an~overfitting raises estimation error (i.e., low bias and high variance) since it includes irrelevant variables in the model.
+To illustrate an~application of our proposed method, consider a~study of gene expression data.
+This is a~high-dimensional dataset and contains highly correlated genes.
+The geneticist always likes to determine which variants/genes contribute to changes in biological phenomena (e.g., increases in blood cholesterol level, etc.)~\citep{bogdan2015slope}.
+Therefore, the~aim is to explicitly identify all relevant variants.
+The~penalized regularization models such as $\ell_{1}$, $\ell_{2}$, and~so forth have recently become a~topic of great interest within machine learning, statistics~\citep{tibshirani1996regression}, and~optimization~\citep{bach2012optimization} communities as classic approaches to estimate parameters.~The $\ell_{1}$-based method is not a~preferred selection method for groups of variables among which pairwise correlations are significant because the lasso arbitrarily selects a~single variable from the group without any consideration of which one to select~\citep{efron2004least}.
+Furthermore, if the selected value of a~parameter is too small, the~$\ell_{1}$-based method would select many irrelevant variables, thus degrading its performance.
+On the other hand, a~large value of the parameter would yield a~large bias~\citep{bogdan2013statistical}.
 Another point worth noting is that few $\ell_{1}$ regularization methods are either adaptive, computationally tractable, or distributed, but no such method contains all three properties together.
-Therefore, the aim of this study is to develop a model for parameter estimation and to determine relevant variables in highly correlated, high-dimensional data based on the ordered $\ell_{2}$.
-This model has the following three properties all together: adaptive, tractable, and distributed.
+Therefore, the~aim of this study is to develop a~model for parameter estimation and to determine relevant variables in highly correlated, high-dimensional data based on the ordered $\ell_{2}$.
+This model has the following three properties all together: adaptive (Our method is adaptive in the sense that it reduces the cost of including new relevant variables as more variables are added to the model due to rank-based penalization properties.), tractable (A computationally intractable method is a~computer algorithm that takes a~very long time to execute a~mathematical solution.
+A computationally tractable method is exactly the opposite of intractable method.), and~distributed.